lidongyue12138/Data-Mining-Problems/README.md

 Difficulty:

 - RNN is a heterogenous and multiscale system.
 RNN blocks are more individual, and we need to combine them together.
 RNN itself has local loss.
-The problem is how to combine local loss (linearly\weighted). there is no global loss.
+The problem is how to combine local loss (linearly/weighted). there is no global loss.

 **15) In the activation function, there is a constant term “b” to learn, why it is important?**